sandeep-iitr/Learnings-Big-Data-Machine-Learning/big-data/README.md

 # Challenges Faced Recently, updated reversely, mostly collection good papers and works

-## 5. Macrobase: A Search Engine for Fast Data Streams
+## 5. Macrobase: Prioritizing Attention in Fast Data/ A Search Engine for Fast Data Streams
 [A good video at Data Eng Conf](http://www.dataengconf.com/macrobase-a-search-engine-for-fast-data-streams)
 - Motivation: User attention is limited.
 A lot of collected data is not used.
 Roughly only 6% of data is used by big companies.
 - Developed a system, which can do basic transformation, classification and explanation over fast streams of data.
 Goal is to do this very very fast and show explanation to user.